anvaka/mugrem/README.md

 # examples

-For four-dimensional force based layout is computed for graphs.
-Then graphs are rendered in 3D, the fourth dimension is used as a node color.
+The graph layout is computed in four-dimensional and five-dimensional spaces.
+Then I render them in 3D, using fourth dimension as a node color.
 The smaller the numerical value of the fourth coordinate - the darker is the node.

 In the 5-dimensional case, only four coordinates are used.